Case Fatality Rate: number of deaths compared to / the number of those that are known to have been infected.

 This is the video I watched: https://www.facebook.com/veritasmedical/videos/374536836892730

 This guy with Veritas Medical is making quite a few interesting claims.
 I'll leave it to you to be the judge.
 I agree with some of his claims, especially the case-demic, which just highlights what I've also been writing about.
-However, his refutal of mask wearing doesn't take into account a comparison of populations that did adopt mask wearing with those that didn't.
+However, his refutal of mask wearing doesn't take into account a lot of empirical evidence.
 I can't outright refute him without following all his research, time permitting

 The first article I turned up, is heading in the direction of Veritas Medical.